 Assisting Pennsylvania Farmers Who Were Injured on the Job

-Passionate Philadelphia Workers’ Compensation Lawyers Fighting for Agricultural Workers
+Workers’ Compensation is Available for Farmers and Agricultural Workers

 Most Americans have a “romantic” idea about farming: something about making the land yield to us is deeply ingrained in our idea of America is.
 But farming and agricultural work is extremely tough, and very dangerous.
 It is grueling work with long hours in all sorts of weather, requiring the use of heavy machinery and sometimes toxic chemicals.
 Whether you work a small dairy or sheep farm outside of Lancaster or raise chickens for a large-scale poultry company, your risk of being seriously injured is higher than most other industries.